 BioI am a theoretical physicist interested in elementary particles and the fundamental interactions.
 My main research interests are:

-I am the author of a leading textbook in this area, "An Introduction to Quantum Field Theory", with Daniel Schroeder.
-My new textbook, "Concepts of Elementary Particle Physics", should be appearing soon.
+I am the author of a leading theoretical textbook in this area, "An Introduction to Quantum Field Theory", with Daniel Schroeder.
+Recently, I have written another textbook that emphasizes our experimental knowledge, "Concepts of Elementary Particle Physics".

 For further information about my research activities, interests, Stanford courses, and related subjects, please see my web page: http://www.slac.stanford.edu/~mpeskin/

 Professor (Research) of Photon Science and of Electrical Engineering